Chart Color Schemes

 Infrastructure

-Woodvale has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally
+Woodvale has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects that could affect this region.
-Notable ones include Allara Estate Stage 20-24, Mixed-use Commercial Centre in Woodvale, Woodvale Corner Commercial Development, and Chichester Park Community Sporting Facility Redevelopment.
-The following list details those most likely to be relevant.
+The performance of an area can significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 14 such projects that could impact the area.
+Key projects include Allara Estate Stage 20-24, Mixed-use Commercial Centre in Woodvale, Woodvale Corner Commercial Development, and Chichester Park Community Sporting Facility Redevelopment.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.